-PostgreSQL Join Types with Examples: Inner, Outer, Left, Right
+PostgreSQL Join Types: Inner, Outer, Left, Right

 What are Joins in PostgreSQL?

-PostgreSQL Joins are used for retrieving data from more than one tables.
+PostgreSQL Joins are used for retrieving data from more than one table.
 With Joins, it is possible for us to combine the SELECT and JOIN statements into a single statement.
 A JOIN condition is added to the statement, and all rows that meet the conditions are returned.
 The values from different tables are combined based on common columns.
-The common column mostly is a primary key in the first table and a foreign key of the second table.
+The common column is mostly a primary key in the first table and a foreign key of the second table.

 PostgreSQL Join Types